CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-mammals.md

 	- Location: North-west parts of Australia.
 	- Adaptation:
 		- To battle the heat in its habitats, this creature spends the day underground and comes to the surface during the night when temperature have dropped.
-	- Food: This animal eats food such as insects, worms, and seeds.
+	- Food: This animal eats food such as insects, worms, and seeds, which are also eaten by [[australia-birds|birds]].
 	- Amazing Fact:
 		- This animal uses its snout to find its food in the sand.
 ## Summary